1999-2015 mountain pine beetle outbreak

 Key facts

-The spread of mountain pine beetle increased through the late 1990s and early 2000s.
-The total area effected was greatest in 2004.
+• The spread of mountain pine beetle increased through the late 1990s and early 2000s.
+The outbreak peaked in 2004 affecting over 18 million hectares of pine forests in B.C.

 Principal conclusions